lmeri/cybersecuritybase-project/README.md

 3. On the page ”/form” in the Email field type in
 ```<script>alert("XSS");</script>```
 4. Click Submit.
 Page redirects to ”/done”.
 5. An alert pop-up that reads ”XSS” appears.
-This could be used to pass malicious content to a site that could then be executed by other users.

 #### How to Fix?
 1. Go to src/main/recources/templates